 Canadian International Development Agency, Denmark’s Ministry of Foreign Affairs, the European Commission, Quality of Governance Institute, Riksbankens Jubileumsfond, Swedish Ministry of Foreign Affairs, University of Gothenburg

-Androniko Luksic Grants Program, Kellogg Institute for International Studies, Research Council of Norway, and the University of Notre Dame’s Nanovic Institute, Institute for Scholarship in the Liberal Arts, Office of Research, and Center for Creative Computing
+Androniko Luksic Grants Program, Kellogg Institute for International Studies, Research Council of Norway, National Science Foundation, and the University of Notre Dame’s Nanovic Institute, Institute for Scholarship in the Liberal Arts, Office of Research, and Center for Creative Computing

 Received by Aarhus University—$1.2 million

 Michael Coppedge (University of Notre Dame)

 John Gerring (Boston University)

 Staffan I. Lindberg (University of Gothenburg, Sweden)